Cycling is kind to your health, your wallet and the environment; it is also an excellent way to take in the city

-Amsterdam and Copenhagen have both championed the use of bikes to get around for decades now and many other cities have followed suit.
-In this article, we aim to highlight 11 bike-friendly cities apart from Amsterdam and Copenhagen.
+Amsterdam and Copenhagen have both championed the use of bicycles to get around for decades now.
+While they are the shining examples, many other cities have since embraced this green mode of transport that can help to reduce our greenhouse gas emissions.
+In this article, we will highlight 11 bike-friendly cities apart from Amsterdam and Copenhagen.

 Buenos Aires, Argentina

 The coastal city of Buenos Aires sits on flat lands where the Rio de la Plata empties into the Atlantic Ocean.
 The city is vast (it has 48 districts called barrios) but devoid of elevation, so getting around Buenos Aires by bike is a breeze.
 The city’s cycling network includes more than 230km (143 miles) of bike lanes; many are served by one of EcoBici’s 396 bike stations.
 You’ll also find cycling tours guiding you through many of the city’s most enticing sights.
 While cycling is an efficient way of seeing the city, it pays to know the different road signs and keep a watchful eye on other road users.

 Before you go, check out our Buenos Aires travel guide.